 Governance of the Tasmanian VET system is established under the Training and Workforce Development Act 2013.
 The Act:

 - provides powers for the administration of the Tasmanian training and workforce development system and establishes and grants powers to the Tasmanian Traineeships and Apprenticeships Committee (TTAC)

 - provides the legislative authority for the administration of apprenticeships, traineeships and vocational placements

 - contains provisions regarding inquiries, inspections and disputes

 Training providers providing vocational education and training in Tasmania need to be registered with the Australian Skills Quality Authority (ASQA).
 ASQA are the national regulator of VET in most states and territories, including Tasmania.
 The operations of ASQA are detailed in the National Vocational Education and Training Regulator Act 2011.

 Tasmanian Traineeships and Apprenticeships Committee (TTAC) is a statutory committee responsible for administering apprenticeships and traineeships in Tasmania.
 The objective of the TTAC is to ensure that Tasmania has effective and accessible systems and procedures for training contracts and vocational placements.

 Skills Tasmania develop and manage the Tasmanian training and workforce development system in partnership with industry, the vocational education and training sector, and the wider community.
 We develop strategies and provide support, advice, opportunities and funding to deliver quality training to meet the needs of Tasmanians and Tasmanian industries.

-Australian Network Providers (ANPs) provide free information, advice and support to employers, apprentices and trainees about apprenticeships and traineeships.
+Apprenticeship Network Providers (ANP) provide free information, advice and support to employers, apprentices and trainees about apprenticeships and traineeships.